Comparing BAIYU (NASDAQ:BYU) & Code Chain New Continent (NASDAQ:CCNC)

-BAIYU (NASDAQ:BYU – Get Free Report) and Code Chain New Continent (NASDAQ:CCNC – Get Free Report) are both small-cap retail/wholesale companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their earnings, valuation, risk, institutional ownership, profitability, analyst recommendations and dividends.
+Code Chain New Continent (NASDAQ:CCNC – Get Free Report) and BAIYU (NASDAQ:BYU – Get Free Report) are both small-cap business services companies, but which is the superior stock?
+We will compare the two companies based on the strength of their analyst recommendations, risk, valuation, dividends, profitability, earnings and institutional ownership.

-This table compares BAIYU and Code Chain New Continent’s revenue, earnings per share (EPS) and valuation.
+This table compares Code Chain New Continent and BAIYU’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue